 The entire crew of Travel Channel's Ghost Adventures included this property as one of the few international investigations they have ever done.
 The movie “The Lodgers” filmed in the house and gardens of Loftus Hall in 2016.
 Which coincidentally was the 666th anniversary year of the house.

-Mysterious Adventures Tours LLC offers spectacular trips to the most mysterious and supernatural places in the world.
-Some of their signature tours explore Ireland and Scotland, where we take in many iconic spectral locations.
+Mysterious Adventures Tours LLC, our sister company, offers spectacular trips to the most mysterious and supernatural places in the world.
+One of their signature tours explores Ireland, England, Scotland, and Wales.
 Take a look at some of the spectacular offerings, some led by celebrity ambassadors!